meilisearch/specifications/text/0033-logging.md

 Algolia gives parameters to modify the request according to the user's needs.

-> A query performed without parameters will return the last 10 records by default.
+> A query performed without parameters returns the last 10 records by default.
 >
 > The maximum number of logs that can be returned per request is 1000.

-It is possible to use `offset` and `length` parameters to search through the log entries.
+It is possible to use the `offset` and `length` parameters to search the log entries.

 A `type` parameter is also provided to select the type of log to retrieve.